Compare performance, boot space, consumption and price in one view.

-The Kia Sportage (SUV) is powered by a Diesel MHEV, Petrol MHEV, Full Hybrid, Petrol or Plugin Hybrid engine and comes with a Manuel or Automatic transmission.
-In comparison, the Toyota Yaris (Hatchback) features a Full Hybrid or Petrol engine and a Automatic or Manuel gearbox.
+The Kia Sportage (SUV) comes with a Diesel MHEV, Petrol MHEV, Full Hybrid, Petrol or Plugin Hybrid engine and Manuel or Automatic transmission.
+In comparison, the Toyota Yaris (Hatchback) features a Full Hybrid or Petrol engine with Automatic or Manuel transmission.

-When it comes to boot capacity, the Kia Sportage offers 587 L, while the Toyota Yaris provides 286 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 252 HP of the Kia Sportage or the 280 HP of the Toyota Yaris suits your needs better.
+When it comes to boot capacity, the Kia Sportage offers 587 L, while the Toyota Yaris provides 286 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 252 HP of the Kia Sportage or the 280 HP of the Toyota Yaris suits your needs better.

 The Kia Sportage stands out in the crowded SUV market with its elegant design and advanced features.
 This vehicle offers a refined driving experience, combining comfort with responsive handling.
 Inside, the Sportage boasts a well-appointed cabin that provides ample space for passengers and luggage, making it an ideal choice for both city driving and longer journeys.